shikhar1987/Imperva-Terraform-Cloud-WAF/README.md

 This lets you use a CSV file as an input for all the information instead of adding all that information manually in main.tf file.

-domain_information.csv is the file that you need to share with your customer.
-They'll fill this file with the domain they would like to onboard.
-File name can be anything since you will input the file name during apply.
+domain_information.csv is the file that you need to fill with the domains that you wish to onboard.
+File name can be anything since you will input the file name during terraform apply.

-In addition to that you need to create a secrets.tfvars file with the following contents:
+In addition to that you need to create a secrets.tfvars file with the following contents which again you need to input during terraform apply:

 ```
 #Imperva API Information